kinkerl/eukalypse/README.md

 Testing
 ==========

 You need the webbrower chrome, a running selenium server and a testing webserver on localhost to run the tests.
 These are included!
-Change in the "tests/assets/" directory and start the selenium and the testing webserver.

 ```bash
 $ make start_server_selenium